trungIsOnGithhub/JavaAlgoView/README.md

 ## KnowMyCode

+Using this [npm library](https://www.npmjs.com/package/leetcode-query) to help track and learned from past online coding problems on Leetcode.

 > Developed with Angular CLI 16.1.7 - Node 18.x LTS - TypeScript 5.1.6

 1. create _"data.json"_ in root for long-term data storing